 An AR-15 is renowned for its remarkable dependability.
 You can expect it to provide you with many years of reliable service.

-However, there are a number of things you can do to increase AR-15 reliability.
-Some involve basic preventive maintenance, while others entail the choices you make in terms of setting up and using your weapon.
+There are numerous things you can do to increase AR-15 reliability.
+Some involve basic preventive maintenance, while others entail the choices you make in terms of setting up and using your firearm.

 Gas Ring Replacement